nikitavoloboev/data/docs/games/chess.md

 Can use [ChessRetriever.com](https://www.chessretriever.com/) to transfer Chess.com games to Lichess for deeper analysis as neither Lichess nor Chess.com use latest Stockfish.

+Want to build a [tool where a grid of chess boards is shown where each row shows a top engine continuation from both sides](https://twitter.com/nikitavoloboev/status/1651191388640296962).

 ## Nice players

 - [Ding Liren](https://www.chess.com/players/ding-liren) ([Video](https://www.youtube.com/watch?v=P9OHO9yRaeE))